Homophone for a Winter Vegetable: Leek vs. Leak Explained

 Conclusion

-The next time you come across anyone requesting a homophone of a winter vegetable, smile to yourself.
-You know Leek—and you know the joke.
-I am a nourishing component of your nourishment and your speech.
+You will find the next time you meet somebody who asks you to spell a homophone of a winter vegetable, you will be smiling.
+You see Leek–and you know the students.
+I am an alimentary part of your aliment and your speech.

-Next time you complete a crossword puzzle, instruct your class, or even just sup on a chilly June evening, you now know the origin behind the homophone misrepresentation—and how to utilize it to its full advantage.
+Whenever you finish the next crossword puzzle, teach your class, or even just have a bite to eat on a chilly June evening, now you have been informed of the source of the homophone misrepresentation- and how you can use it to its maximum benefit.

 Visit the rest of the site for more interesting and useful articles.